notnullgames/smartxe/README.md

 * Need to work out how to use the SPI flash & CC1101 at same time (I think it's either/or right now)
 * Need to see if I can get the built-in radio doing something useful.
 * Figure out all the GPIO I can access and wire them to a port.
 It would be neat to be able to do i2c, etc. Some are easier to get at (like JTAG, speaker pins, and top-4 pogo pins)
-* I think auto-reset doesn't work right, on program
+* Work out programmer RESET.
+I needs a 0.1uF capacitor, an d a little soldering
 * Try to wire CC1101 into pogo board for 0-soldering?
 * keep multiple "roms" on flash and swap them out with menu bootloader